-4.11.6.5 The Education Sub-Committee shall ensure that the membership list of the of Assessors is maintained and that all active assessors are proficient.
+4.11.4.5 The Education Sub-Committee shall ensure that the membership list of the of Assessors is maintained and that all active assessors are proficient.

-4.11.6.6 The Education Sub-Committee shall meet and discuss all issues pertaining to the required assessment and facilitation standards and make recommendation to the LSEC relating to any course or educational subject matter as required.
+4.11.4.6 The Education Sub-Committee shall discuss all issues pertaining to the required assessment and facilitation standards and make recommendation to the LSEC relating to any course or educational subject matter as required.

-4.11.6.7 The Education Manager shall be responsible to ensure that minutes of meetings are kept and presented to the LSEC for adoption.
+4.11.4.7 The Education Manager shall be responsible to ensure that minutes of meetings are kept and presented to the LSEC for adoption.